6chHenry/6chHenry.github.io/docs/academy.md

 ## Bio

-I am a first-year undergraduate student majoring in AI at [SAI](https://soai.sjtu.edu.cn/) of [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).
+I am a second-year undergraduate student majoring in AI at [SAI](https://soai.sjtu.edu.cn/) of [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).

 Currently, I am an active participant in [Zhiyuan Honors Program](https://en.zhiyuan.sjtu.edu.cn/), which fosters academic excellence and innovation.

-> [!INFO] I am enthusiastic about Deep Learning in Computer Vision!
+> [!INFO] I am enthusiastic about Causal Discovery in Robotics!
 Please feel free to reach out to me if you want to share experiences with me! 🥰🥰🥰

 ---